Canon 1D Mark III vs 6D

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the 6D have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 6D was followed by the Canon 6D Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D Mark III vs 6D